elastic/integrations/packages/aws/docs/cloudtrail.md

 # AWS CloudTrail

 ## Overview
-The AWS CloudTrail integration allows you to monitor [AWS CloudTrail.](https://aws.amazon.com/cloudtrail/)
+The AWS CloudTrail integration allows you to monitor [AWS CloudTrail](https://aws.amazon.com/cloudtrail/).

 Use the AWS CloudTrail integration to collect and parse logs related to account activity.
 Then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference logs when troubleshooting an issue.

 For example, you could use the data from this integration to spot unusual activity in your AWS accounts, in a given time period.
-You could also use the data to troubleshoot the underlying issue by looking at additional context in the logs, such as the the source of the requests, and more.
+You could also use the data to troubleshoot the underlying issue by looking at additional context in the logs, such as the source of the requests, and more.

 ## Data streams
 The AWS CloudTrail integration collects one type of data: logs.